 Lastly, though not shown above, will be listed AA actions that you have created to address this threat.
-You can always create your own AA Actions and select those rather than one of the prewritten AA's in SHRIMP.
+You can always create your own AA Action and select it rather than use one of the prewritten AA's in SHRIMPTM.
 This is particularly useful if you are already taking additional actions to address a particular threat-segment.
 For instance, if you have an existing policy for managing cast iron or bare steel pipe, you can create an AA Action that cross references that policy.
 If you have an ongoing program to upgrade your cathodic protection system in problem areas you can create an AA that references that program.